michaelklinowski/mk-cbcassignment/README.md

 <h1>User story:</h1>
+Throughout this I differentiate content and media objects.</br>
+A content object is a collection of data (title, description and such information), metadata (original broadcast date, runtime and the like), and media references (links to playable video, multilangauge audio tracks, closed captioning and subtitles, poster images and other consumable elements) that make up a presentation.</br>

+A media object is a reference to a consumable piece of media, and helpful metadata about that media.</br>
+(In this case, I use a URI as the reference, but in circumstances where media is stored as a database element, that element would be referenced directly)</br>

 A user creates a media post content object defining the display data and media associations of the post to be created.</br>
 This object may be created from a prexisting content object to be promoted, in which case it will be prepopulated with media associations.</br>